kmorfo/Notificator/README.md

 ```

 ## Alternatives
-As well with **-f** flag to specifying `docker-compose.dev.yaml` to run only postgres container
+With the `docker-compose.yaml` file we can create the application in a docker container, launching the container with the database in turn.
 ```
 docker compose -f docker-compose.dev.yaml up yarn run start:dev

   ```
-Get app in docker containerwith _Dockerfile_
+Get app in docker container with _Dockerfile_

 ```
 docker container run  \
 -dp 3010:3010 \
 --name notificator \
-name/notificator_app:latest
+kmorfo/notificator_app:latest
 ```

 ## Standalone
 1. Create folder with the docker container name
-2. Copy `docker-compose.standalone.yaml` and `.env.prod` files to other empty folder
+2. Copy `docker-compose.standalone.yaml` and `.env.template` files to the empty folder
 3. Rename `.env.template` file  it to `.env`
 4. Configure the environment variables according to our parameters
 5. Run command
 ```
-docker compose -f docker-compose.prod.yaml up -d
+docker compose -f docker-compose.standalone.yaml up -d
 ```

 ## If error when creating Image